 Forgetting to visit the Acropolis Museum

 If you think the Acropolis looks a tad empty, that’s because the smaller objects and artifacts have been moved out of the site.
 This way, they can be preserved and studied.

 Luckily, they’re not too far away – just down the street, in fact, at the Acropolis Museum.
 Sadly, quite a few people skip over the Museum.
 This is a big mistake!
-The recently renovated Museum is full of artifacts that give a glimpse into what life at the Acropolis was once like.
+The recently renovated Museum is full of artifacts that give a glimpse into what life was like at the Acropolis.

 You can visit the Museum before or after the Acropolis (do note you’ll need a separate ticket).
-It comes down to personal preference, however, if you only have one day then I’d recommend visiting the Acropolis first to avoid the crowds, and then going to the Museum afterward.
+It comes down to personal preference, however, if you only have one day, I’d recommend visiting the Acropolis first to avoid the crowds.
+Only after, move on to the Museum.

-Once you’ve seen the images that have been removed from the Acropolis, you have a whole different perspective on just how incredible it must have been to have seen it in Antiquity.
+Once you’ve seen what’s been removed from the Acropolis, you’ll have a different perspective on just how incredible it must have been in Antiquity.

 Not leaving enough time to see everything